Error-331/code_tests/docs/bible/links.md

 Humiliation - December 22 (Just be humble);

 The Low Room - December 23 (Love and humility are the highest attainments in the school of Christ; Be a good and faithful servant of God);

+Giving to get Nothing - December 24 (It isn't easy for us to give with no strings attached, but we must);